 Rosa speaks Spanish, English, and Italian.
 She was born in Italy, raised in Venezuela, and has lived in the USA since 2005.
 She is married and has two grown-up children

 Carolina is originally from Caracas, Venezuela and has been living in the U.S. for 23 years.
 She is a Speech-Language Pathologist with experience in language and communication disorders in children and adults.
 She also holds a Bachelor in Psychology.
 Currently Carolina works with the Babies Can’t Wait program as a Service Coordinator and Special Instructor, working with babies 0 to 3 years-old and their families.
 Additionally, Carolina has been painting watercolor and oil for many years.
-She lives in Alpharetta, Georgia, with her husband and three children.
+She lives in Alpharetta, Georgia, with her three children.
 She is proud to be part of the leadership team of the Wheels of Happiness Foundation.

 Zullin is originally from Maracaibo, Venezuela, and has been living in the U.S. in the state of Georgia for 28 years.
 She is a Graphic Designer from GSU with work experience at CNN Español and IBM.
 Currently Zullin has a creative blog (Zullin.com); she is also the Coordinator of the anual Venezuelan Christmas Tree at the Fernbank Museum, a passionate activist for Human Rights and humanitarian Aid, and a proud member of the Wheels of Happiness Team.